Microman: Microman: The Small Giant Comic BomBom manga (1998–1999)

-From October 1998 to December 1999 Comic BomBom serialized a new manga based on Takara’s new 1998 Magne Powers & LED Powers Microman toylines drawn by manga artist Hisashi Matsumoto.
+From October 1998 to December 1999, Comic BomBom serialized a new manga based on Takara's new 1998 Magne Powers & LED Powers Microman toylines drawn by manga artist Hisashi Matsumoto.
 This manga was subsequently compiled into stand-alone volumes and released by Kodansha Ltd. The plot focused on a school boy who receives a package that contains five small action figures that begin to move on their own and start to talk to him.
 They introduce themselves as Microman, hailing from the planet "Micro Earth" and were sent to Earth to help save the planet.

 Microman: The Small Giant Studio Pierrot anime (1999)

 A Microman anime adaption was created by Studio Pierrot, based on the toys and the manga created by Hisashi Matsumoto and serialized in Comic BomBom, and ran from January 4, 1999 to December 27, 1999 on TV Tokyo.
 The series was subsequently released on VHS and DVD by Pioneer LDC.
-A companion theatrical movie based on the anime TV series was released in 1999 as well.
+A companion theatrical movie based on the anime TV series was also released in 1999.
 A PlayStation game related to the series, Chou Jiryoku Senshi Microman: Generation 2000, developed by Barnhouse Effect and published by Takara, was released in Japan on December 16, 1999.